 Prater, Redmond, Shaw, Shepard, Starrett, Stephens, Syler, and Tikoo.

 Guests: David Baird for Ragu Athinarayanan, Bill Eddleman, Christina Frazier, Bob Hamblin, Mike Hogan, David Reinheimer and Carol Scates.

 A. Minutes of March 1, 2005.
 Upon a motion by McGowan; seconded by McDougall, the minutes were unanimously approved.

 B. Discussion Items

 Due to the lack of time at the March Academic Council meeting, the EN100 discussion which was initiated at that meeting was placed at the beginning of the agenda.
 David Reinheimer returned to give an overview of the process involved in composition and writing assessment.
 Bob Hamblin gave a historical perspective of EN100, the development of the 90 hour writing exam and creation of the Writing Center.
-He noted that the inclusion of EN100 as a pre-requisite to EN140 was discussed at length with development of the University Studies program and was made a pre-requisite in part for campus political reasons.
+He noted that the inclusion of EN100 as a pre-requisite to EN140 was discussed at length with development of the General Education program and was made a pre-requisite in part for campus political reasons.

 The Council agreed that key issues are 1) the “hidden” pre-requisite – how the hours are listed; 2) the current testing process involved for writing and thinking skills; 3) transfer credit; 4) placement of students after testing.
 The following suggestions were made: to consider following the foreign language model; see what other state universities are doing with the placement test; and consider the elimination of the $75 cost to students and offer other incentives.